FreeCell Online – Play the FreeCell Card Game

 Is every FreeCell deal solvable?

 Almost all randomized deals are solvable, but a very small fraction are not.
-Planning and space management are the keys to solving most games.

 What counts as a legal move?